gaillard-germain/Hazel/README.md

   ```
 - You may populate the periods table with a custom command `./manage.py get_holidays`.
 *the script for this command is in hazel/booking/management/commands/get_holidays.py, you can modify it as you wish.*
+- In the dumps directory you will find the dumps of the defaults Price and Category tables.
+Use `./manage.py loaddata <json file to load>` to load them.
 - To launch the server `./manage.py runserver`.
 - Open your web browser at http://127.0.0.1:8000/
 ### Tests